moradian/ez/README.md

-#ez
+####Easy to create new controllers
-####Easy to create a new controller
+The checklist to create a new controller is:

+(Let's do an example.
+Let's create a new controller to handle new user registrations at the URL "/users/register" )

+1. Create a new directory named "Users" in the "controllers" directory.
-To create a new controller, create a new class file in the "controllers" directory and name the class file "XYZ.php" and code a class in that file named XYZController and make it extend `\Ez\Controller\AbstractController`
+2. Create a PHP file in the "Users" directory from step 1 and name it "Register.php"
-Example:
-Let's say we want to create a registration page and the URI of the page will be /users/register To make it happen create a directory named "Users" in the "controllers" directory and add a new php file named "Register.php" We're half done.
-Next code the structure of the class as the following.
+3. Code the class inside the "Register.php" file

-`namespace Users;
+`namespace Users;`

-class RegisterContoller extends \Ez\Controller\AbstractController {
-  public function __construct()
-  {

-  }

-  public function run()
-  {

-  }

-  public function postRun()
-  {

-  }
-}
-`
+`class UserController extends \Ez\Controller\AbstractController` `{`
+`}`

+As you may have found out

+1. Controller class names MUST be postfixed with "Controller".
+2. Controller class names MUST be matched case, not camel cased.
+3. All controllers MUST be extended from the `\Ez\Controller\AbstractController` class.

+That's it your're almost done.
+To code your logic in your new controller you need to implement 2 methods that `\Ez\Controller\AbstractController` enforces you to implement

+1. The run method.
+This method is where the execution of your controller starts.
+2. The postRun method.
+This method is the very last piece of code that gets executed by EZ before firing response to the client.

 ####Easy to access the your database